Stowe Gardens: 1740s to 1760s

 Earl Temple, who had inherited Stowe from his uncle Lord Cobham, turned to a garden designer called Richard Woodward after Brown left.
 Woodward had worked at Wotton House, the Earl's previous home.
 The work of naturalising the landscape started by Brown was continued under Woodward and was accomplished by the mid-1750s.

-At the same time Earl Temple turned his attention to the various temples and monuments.
-He altered several of Vanburgh's and Gibbs's temples to make them conform to his taste for Neoclassical architecture.
-To accomplish this he employed Giovanni Battista Borra from July 1750 to c.1760.
-Also at this time several statues and temples were relocated within the garden, including the Fane of Pastoral Poetry.
+At the same time, Earl Temple turned his attention to the various temples and monuments.
+He altered several temples designed by Vanburgh and Gibbs to make them conform to his taste for Neoclassical architecture.
+To accomplish this, he employed Giovanni Battista Borra from July 1750 to c.
+1760.
+Also at this time, several statues and temples were relocated within the garden, including the Fane of Pastoral Poetry.

-Earl Temple made further alterations in the gardens from the early 1760s with alteration to both planting and structure, and several older structures were removed, including the Witches House.
+Earl Temple made further alterations in the gardens from the early 1760s, with alteration to both planting and structure.
+Several older structures were removed, including the Witch House.
 Several designs for this period are attributed to his cousin Thomas Pitt, 1st Baron Camelford.
 Camelford's most notable design was the Corinthian Arch.

-1770s onwards
+1770s To Present

-Famed as a highly fashionable garden, by 1777 some visitors, such as the 2nd Viscount Palmerston, complained that the gardens were "much behind the best modern ones in points of good taste".
+Famed as a highly fashionable garden, by 1777 some visitors, such as Henry Temple, 2nd Viscount Palmerston, complained that the gardens were "much behind the best modern ones in points of good taste".

 The next owner of Stowe, the Marquess of Buckingham, made relatively few changes to the gardens, as his main contribution to the Stowe scheme was the completion of Stowe House's interior.
 Vincenzo Valdrè was his architect and built a few new structures such as The Menagerie, with its formal garden and the Buckingham Lodges at the southern end of the Grand Avenue, and most notably the Queen's Temple.

 19th-century Stowe

 The last significant changes to the gardens were made by the next two owners of Stowe, the 1st and 2nd Dukes of Buckingham and Chandos.
 The former succeeded in buying the Lamport Estate in 1826, which was immediately to the east of the gardens, adding 17 acre to the south-east of the gardens to form the Lamport Gardens.

 From 1840 the 2nd Duke's gardener Mr Ferguson created rock structures and water features in the new Lamport Gardens.
 The architect Edward Blore was also employed to build the Lamport Lodge and Gates as a carriage entrance, and also remodelled the Water Stratford Lodge at the start of the Oxford Avenue.

-In 1848 the 2nd Duke was forced to sell the house, the estate and the contents in order to begin to pay off his debts.
+In 1848 the 2nd Duke was forced to sell the contents of the house and a large part of the estate in order to begin to pay off his debts.
 The auction by Christie's made the name of the auction house.
-In 1862, the third Duke of Buckingham and Chandos returned to Stowe and began to repair several areas of the gardens, including planting avenues of trees.
+In 1862, Richard Temple-Nugent-Brydges-Chandos-Grenville, 3rd Duke of Buckingham and Chandos returned to Stowe and began to repair several areas of the gardens, including planting avenues of trees.
 In 1868 the garden was re-opened to the public.